kanugurajesh/EmoTrack/README.md

 # EmoTrack

-Emotrack is an application to track depression and provide remedies to the patient.
-Depression generally starts as a minute syndrome and slowly grows many people cannot even figure out that they have depression which if not taken proper precautions can lead to serious consequences and even suicides.
-But depression has a simple solution that is early treatment if people can figure out depression in it's early stage and take proper treatment it can be prevented easily.
-But many people cannot afford psycologists or they are not accessible or cannot go to them without confirming or having a proof.
-So I have built this application which helps users to take a standard phq-9 test and understand their mental condition it also has a gemini bot to ask questions.
+EmoTrack is an app designed to track depression and provide remedies to patients. 🌟 Depression often begins with subtle symptoms and gradually intensifies.
+Many people may not even realize they're experiencing it until it's severe, potentially leading to serious consequences, including suicide. 😔

+However, depression has a straightforward solution: early treatment.
+If individuals can identify depression in its early stages and seek proper care, it can be easily prevented. 🛡️ Unfortunately, many can't afford psychologists, don't have access to them, or hesitate to seek help without confirmation or proof. 💸🚫

+That's why I built EmoTrack.
+This app helps users take a standard PHQ-9 test to understand their mental condition. 📋 It also features a Gemini bot for asking questions, making it easier for people to get the support they need. 🤖💬